Looking to celebrate Carnival without a pricey ticket to Rio?

 Carnival in Barcelona

-If you’re short on time and can’t make the trip out to Sitges for Carnival in 2018 you’ll still be able to ‘get down’ in Barcelona.
-The dates are identical running from February 8th to the 14th.
+If you’re short on time and can’t make the trip out to Sitges for Carnival in 2019 you’ll still be able to ‘get down’ in Barcelona.
+The dates are identical running from February 23rd to March 6th.

 Though the official party schedule hasn’t been released you can check out the city’s official Carnival page for more information.
 In general the parades run on Saturday.
 Again, Fat Thursday (February 8th) is reserved for pigging out on snacks at Barcelona’s best restaurants.